Star-L0Rd/torrents-api/README.md

 search and upload torrents to utorrent api

-the torrents downloaded from https://torrentproject.se and uploaded to utorrent host api
+the torrents downloaded from https://torrentproject.se and uploaded to utorrent web api